 5) Modded VR Games

 Mods are a great way to get more content out of your existing games and add some extra replay value.
 For example with a game like Audio Trip which has 28 songs and no paid DLCs, you can extend your library to 500 songs popular for free with a few clicks.
-SkryrimVR is another classic game which which can be modded to for a more immersive and experience
+SkryrimVR is another classic game which which can be modded to for a more immersive experience.

 Did you know that there’s already a fully supported VR mod for Halflife 2, Basically all of the Resident Evils, you can play the intro to the Witcher, and if you don’t mind using a game pad then you can even experience CyberPunk in VR.
+Check out some of our favourite mods from 2022.

 6) Free VR games

 Finally, there are a number of free games available for VR.
 These can be a great way to try out the technology and build up your library without spending any money.
 This is good to bide time while waiting for your wishlist titles to go on sale.
 It is important to note that some of these games may not be of the same quality or they might be trying to get money from in another way though in game purchase like cosmetics, DLCs or subscriptions.
-One of my personal favourite games to pick up is Blaston.
+One of our personal favourite games to pick up is Blaston.